jsalamander/BZCookieBakery/README.md

 `POLL_TIMEOUT_MS`: Default `20000` Max Milliseconds for trying to poll the confirmation email

+`SENTRY_DSN`: Default `false` DSN of your Sentry host.
+If not set, Sentry is not activated

 # Run It

 1. Clone this repository `git clone https://github.com/jsalamander/BZCookieBakery.git`